imranpciu/ZKTeco-Biometric-Attendance-Sync-Streamline-Your-Attendance-Process/README.md

 Simplify attendance management with the 'ZKTeco Biometric Attendance Sync' Python script.
 Tested with ZKTeco F18 and K40 models, effortlessly sync data from your biometric devices to your HR system.

 # Overview
 ZKTeco Biometric Attendance Sync is a Python script designed for synchronizing attendance data from ZKTeco biometric attendance devices to an external API.
 It connects to a ZKTeco device over the network, fetches attendance logs, stores them in a local SQLite database, and then uploads the attendance data to a specified API endpoint.
-This project is an upgraded version of the [zkconnect](https://github.com/sowrensen/zkconnect) project created by[@sowrensen](https://github.com/sowrensen).
+This project is an upgraded version of the [zkconnect](https://github.com/sowrensen/zkconnect) project created by [@sowrensen](https://github.com/sowrensen).
 In sowrensen project, it could only get real-time data and send it to an API.
 But now, this program can collect past data, store it in a database, and also keep sending real-time data to the API without using any config.yaml file.

 # Features
   * Fetches attendance data from ZK biometric devices.